nehpetsde/nfc-iop/docs/pp/link-management.rst

 both connection-less and connection-oriented transport type are supported.

-.. admonition:: Interoperability Test Assumption
+.. admonition:: Interoperability Test Requirement

-   The interoperability test scenarios assume that NFC devices support both connection-less and connection-oriented transport type and send an an OPT parameter during link activation.
+   The interoperability test scenarios require that NFC devices support both connection-less and connection-oriented transport type and send an an OPT parameter during link activation.